Health Services Forms

 Contact your family health care provider or your student health service.
-Additional information is also available on the websites of the New York State Department of Health and the Centers for Disease Control and Prevention.
+Additional information is also available on the website of the Centers for Disease Control and Prevention (CDC).

 Recommended Physical Exam Form

-Please present the Report of Medical History to the Physician or N.P. during your physical examination.
+Please complete the front page of the Report of Your Medical History form before you give it to the Physician or NP.